-Quickstart: Scale compute in Azure Synapse Analytics using T-SQL
+Quickstart: Scale compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics using T-SQL

-Scale compute in Azure Synapse Analytics (formerly SQL DW) using T-SQL and SQL Server Management Studio (SSMS).
+Scale compute in dedicated SQL pool (formerly SQL DW) using T-SQL and SQL Server Management Studio (SSMS).
 Scale out compute for better performance, or scale back compute to save costs.

 If you don't have an Azure subscription, create a free account before you begin.